Neurogenic Bladder Explained: Causes and Management

 neurogenic bladder symptoms, diagnosis, and treament

 The central nervous system consists of the brain, the spinal cord, and many nerves in between.
 It is responsible for many of the functions within our bodies.
 When the brain and the nervous system are not properly communicating, or there is damage to these nerves, messages that are supposed to be sent to and from the brain are disrupted.
 In neurogenic bladder, the nerves do not work the way that they should.
-Find out more about neurogenic bladder, including symptoms, risk factors, and potential treatment options.
+Find out more about this condition, including symptoms, risk factors, and potential treatment options.

 What is neurogenic bladder?

 Neurogenic Bladder (NGB) happens when conditions related to the brain, spinal cord, or central nervous system affect the bladder.
 Under normal conditions, the bladder communicates with the brain to hold or release urine.
 When the nerves that control this communication are disrupted, the bladder becomes either overactive or underactive, depending on the nature of the damage.
-Neurogenic bladder occurs when neurological issues interrupt these critical messages, causing the bladder to malfunction.
+This condition occurs when neurological issues interrupt these critical messages, causing the bladder to malfunction.

 The two different types of neurogenic bladder are: